 MariaDB, a clone of MySQL, is a widely used open SQL (Structured Query Language) RDBMS developed by MySQL’s original developers.
 The fundamental reason for their similarities is that MariaDB is a software branch of MySQL.
 MySQL source code is at the heart of it.
 They are not, however, the same.
 Since 2009, when many MySQL authors created a different version from the same source, MariaDB has progressed substantially.

 The MySQL developers were anxious about the future of their product when Oracle Corporation bought it.
-They worried Oracle will kill MySQL in order to eliminate a key rival.
+They worried Oracle would kill MySQL in order to eliminate a key rival.
 They also wanted to make sure that their work remained freely available.
 This is how MariaDB emerged on the scene.

 It is entirely GPL-licensed and open to the public.
 It is now a stand-alone product among the top 10 most extensively used relational databases in the world (holding the 9th position).
 Companies like Google, Wikipedia, Tumblr, Amazon Web Services, Ubuntu, RedHat, and others are among the numerous MariaDB users.